danribei1337/GitProject/README.md

 ## 📚 Challenges Information
 - **Platform:** Udemy
-- **Focus:** Python basics, advanced topics, data structures, algorithms, and real-world projects.
+- **Focus:** Data engineer related topics, data structures, algorithms, and real-world projects.

 ## 🗂 Repository Structure
 Each challenge or exercise is organized inside Udemy folder.
 Inside the folder, you will be able to find: